 Q. On Thursday, some friends and I came to the theatre but it was closed.
 What's up with that?

 A. The Roxy is usually closed on Thursday nights.
-We use this time to give our staff a night off, repair equipment, etc. Since many small town theatres are only open on weekends, we don't think taking one night off per week is too excessive!
+We use this time to give our staff a night off, repair equipment, etc. Many small theatres in towns even bigger than Forsyth are only open on weekends!

 Q. Why do I have to take a ticket stub when I go to the movie?